Music Ministry

 The Saint Paul Choir sings in worship on most Sundays, from August through May, and performs several additional concerts throughout the season.
 This dedicated group rehearses weekly on Wednesday evenings from 7-9 p.m.
 We sing classical, gospel, jazz, and everything in between!

-If you’re interested in joining one of our ensembles or play an instrument and would like to contribute your gifts in worship at Saint Paul, please contact Dr. Mary Young, Director of Music.
+If you’re interested in joining our choir or playing an instrument and would like to contribute your gifts in worship at Saint Paul, please contact Dr. Mary Young, Director of Music.
 We are always looking to include more music-makers in our church community.

 Dr. Mary Young